arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-model-lifecycle-request.md

 1. Context of the request: ...
 1. Links to related issues: ...

-For each model ID requested for defining or chaning a lifecycle plan, specify the following details.
+For each model ID requested for defining or changing a lifecycle plan, specify the following details.
 Fill out only the stages that are requested to be included in the lifecycle plan for this model.

 1. Model ID: ...